morassman/atom-commander/README.md

 ![Screenshot](https://github.com/morassman/atom-commander/blob/master/resources/panel.png?raw=true)

 Keep in mind that this is not meant to be a full featured file manager.
-More features will be added in time, but the primary focus is to provide a way to browse the file system in a way that's familiar to many people.
+More features will be added in time, but the primary focus is to provide a way to browse the file system that's familiar to many people.

 ## Buttons
 Button|Action
 ---|---
-F2 Rename|Rename the highlighted file or folder.
+`F2 Rename`|Rename the highlighted file or folder.
-F3 Add Project|Add the highlighted or selected folders as project folders to the workspace.
+`F3 Add Project`|Add the highlighted or selected folders as project folders to the workspace.
 If a folder isn't highlighted nor any folders selected then the folder currently being shown will be added.
-F4 New File|Create a new file in the selected pane's folder and opens it for editing.
+`F4 New File`|Create a new file in the selected pane's folder and opens it for editing.
-F5 Copy|Copy the selected files to the other pane.
+`F5 Copy`|Copy the selected files to the other pane.
-F6 Move|Move the selected files to the other pane.
+`F6 Move`|Move the selected files to the other pane.
-F7 New Folder|Create a new folder in the current pane.
+`F7 New Folder`|Create a new folder in the current pane.
-F8 Delete|Delete the selected files in the current pane.
+`F8 Delete`|Delete the selected files in the current pane.
-F9 Focus|Toggle focus between the panel and the editor.
+`F9 Focus`|Toggle focus between the panel and the editor.
-F10 Hide|Toggle visibility.
+`F10 Hide`|Toggle visibility.

 ## Keys
 Use the arrow keys, page-up, page-down, home and end to navigate.